Prior to reading this article, please review the Features Overview section.

 - Reporting - shows how reporting tools are connected to data in the application.

-Please note that the last four maps are not required for review if you are NOT using the Accounting Seed Orders & Inventory functionality.
+Note: The maps mentioned below are only applicable if you are using the Accounting Seed Orders & Inventory functionality.

 - Inventory Quantity Available - shows the data tables that update both inventory quantity available and the general ledger.